Doumeki21/CART315/Process/DesignJournal.md

 ## Interesting Points
 - The brush mechanic
   - Amaterasu's tail is shaped like a brush which you can use to **draw** attacks on enemies.
 As a young teen, being able to manipulate my surroundings always fascinated me.
 You could draw a sun at night to create day, slice enemies with a stroke of a brush, slow time, or break through walls by dropping bombs.
 Even though you can "punch and kick" like in typical combat, the celestial brush provides for a dynamic play, both for combat and solving puzzles.
   - As a bonus, you can even sprout trees to stun enemies or pee on them to receive extra rewards.
-The incorporation of humor adds to the charm of Okami as vwell!
+The incorporation of humor adds to the charm of Okami as well!
 - Another interesting point is that most of the time, the difficulty of the game isn't about trying to survive, but about getting more rewards by ridding enemies the quickest and most **skillfully** as possible.

 ![Slicing brush technique](https://www.anuflora.com/game/wp-content/uploads/game/2021/01/image-18.png)